-System maps also deliver significant advantages for working in group decision making processes, stakeholder involvement and higher management decisionmaking.
+System maps, when developed in co-creation, can also deliver significant advantages for working group decision making processes, stakeholder involvement and higher management decision making.

 Except uses a wide variety of methods and tools to develop the right system map for the task at hand.
 Some examples:

 System maps allow you to see where the largest costs and impacts of your products and services are made.
 It gives you a strategic oversight of your entire operations at a glance, allows you to include stakeholders and make long term improvement plans.

 System maps allow you to find key strategic leverage, by yourself or with a group.
 Rather than wading through thick reports, one single image can provide the insight you need.